The Luskie Family

-The family story is that August senior taught August junior his legendary carpentry skills, the next son, John Andrew, less and Bernard little.
+The family story is that August senior taught August junior his legendary carpentry skills, his next son, John Andrew, less and Bernard, little.

 Bernard did leave home but not immediately after the accident, according to one of his grandsons, Douglas Luskie.
 Neither did Bernard leave of his own accord: His father sent him to Mosgiel to enter the priesthood.